nicolargo/glances/README.rst

 Windows
 -------

-Glances 1.7.2 proposes a Windows client based on the `colorconsole`_ Python librairy.
+Glances 1.7.2 proposes a Windows client based on the `colorconsole`_ Python library.

-Version < 1.7.2 only support Glances in server mode.
-Glances will automatically run in server mode on it.
+Glances < 1.7.2 only works in server mode.
+It will run in server mode automatically.

 Thanks to Nicolas Bourges, Glances can be easily installed using a Windows installer: